Founder & CEO

 Paramount Defenses is the brainchild of Sanjay Tandon, formerly, Program Manager for Active Directory Security at Microsoft Corporation.

-From the White House to the British Houses of Parliament and from Corporate America to the business corridors of Asia, as the foundation of a Microsoft Windows Server based IT infrastructure, Active Directory is the foundation of identity and access management and cyber security at over 85% of organizations worldwide.
+From the U.S. Government to Corporate America, and from the Fortune 1000 to the business corridors of Asia, as the foundation of a Microsoft Windows Server based IT infrastructure, Active Directory is the foundation of identity and access management and cyber security at over 85% of organizations worldwide.

-In 2004, Tandon proposed, conducted and delivered a comprehensive risk assessment of Microsoft's global IT security infrastructure to the highest offices at Microsoft, resulting in significant enhancements of Microsoft Corporation's own global information security posture.
+In 2004, Tandon proposed, conducted and delivered a comprehensive risk assessment of Microsoft's global Active Directory deployment, the very foundation of Microsoft's security, to the highest offices at Microsoft, resulting in significant enhancements of Microsoft Corporation's own global information security posture.

 In 2013, Tandon was awarded arguably one of the most vital cyber-security related patents, titled "Method and System for Assessing Access Entitlements of an Entity in a System" (8429708), by the United States Patent and Trademarks Office (U.S PTO.)